aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/scan-options-post.rst

         , ``--copyright`` and ``--package``.

     The JSON file containing scan results after using the ``--consolidate`` Plugin is structured as
-    following: (note: "..." in image conatins more data)
+    follows: (note: "..." in the image contains more data)

     An example Scan::